Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

+Robust aggregation approaches (e.g, Byzantine-resilient aggregation) can reduce harmful updates and secure these systems.
+During training, data confidentiality can be protected using differential privacy.
+Furthermore, trust score systems can control contributions in collaborative settings, and model validation and anomaly detection techniques can uncover compromised systems.

-In the Metaverse, avatars serve as social identities as well as functional proxies.
+\mypara{7.
+Avatar Integrity and Social Engineering Defense:} In the Metaverse, avatars serve as social identities as well as functional proxies.
 Attackers can carry out identity theft, harassment, or social engineering attacks by cloning avatars, imitating behavior, or manipulating interactions.
-Open research areas include: \begin{itemize} \item Developing secure avatar creation and verification protocols. \item Preventing behavioral fingerprinting through motion data obfuscation. \item Creating user-friendly tools for blocking, reporting, and recovering from avatar hijacking. \end{itemize}
+Open research areas include \textit{developing secure avatar creation and verification protocols}; \textit{preventing behavioral fingerprinting through motion data obfuscation}; and \textit{creating user-friendly tools for blocking, reporting, and recovering from avatar hijacking}.
+Moreover, the moral and legal implications of avatar impersonation and behavioral inference remain underdefined.